zo-fi/slo_wsd_ZFMA/README.md

 tokenizer = AutoTokenizer.from_pretrained("zo-fi/sloWSD_20mix")
 model = AutoModel.from_pretrained("zo-fi/sloWSD_20mix")
+#or BertForSequenceClassification.from_pretrained() if used for sense discrimination in sentence pairs with a common lemma.
 ```
 See Hugging Face Hub  documentation for additional options [1].
 Loading the models does not require a Hugging Face account.
 To load the basic CSE BERT used in training, follow the instructions at [https://huggingface.co/EMBEDDIA/crosloengual-bert].
+The basic model

 2. Context